hyssostech/sketch-thru-plan-sdk-js/samples/gmaps/README.md

     * `azendp` - Optional MS Cognitive Services Speech custom language model endpoint
     * `stpurl` - STP Websockets URL

-The following optional parameters can be used to configure the sample to operate alongside with a local (potentially offline) speech recognizer, usually running on the same machine as the browser
+The following optional parameters can be used to configure the sample to operate alongside with a local speech recognizer, usually running on the same machine as the browser
     * `inkonly` - Prevents browser speech recognition - just the ink strokes are sent by the browser app to STP
     * `machineid` - Must be set to the same machine id (computer name) as the local speech recognizer - STP only fuses sketches to speech originated at the same computer, to avoid mix ups between actions performed by different users collaborating from different machines.
 Each browser tab usually has a unique Id that is used to tag both the ink and the speech that is collected.
 This parameter makes it possible to change that so it matches the id of a local speech recognizer, which typically employs the computer name as the tag.